Team-Bunglon/phantom-striker/docs/LEVEL_FEEDBACK.md

 Also, can you be a little bit more creative with the naming?
 Not just "[Stuff] of Spikes"?

 ## Level 7
-Name: Stairs of Spikes -> Cutting The Traffic
+Name: Stairs of Spikes -> Cut to the Chase
 Author: Naufal

 **[GENERAL]**